titipata/detecting-scientific-claim/README.md

   <img src="static/interface.png" width="600" />
 </p>

-And output will look like this (highlight means claim, tag behind the sentence is discourse prediction)
+And output will look something like the following (highlight means claim, tag behind the sentence is discourse prediction)

 <p float="left">